Can You Hear Me Now? A Benchmark for Long-Range Graph Propagation: Additional Experimental Analysis

 \item In the case of \sssp{} (\Cref{fig:ablation1_synth_sssp}) we again observe strong depth-related improvements, with the exception of GraphCON.
 Notably, SWAN, GPS, and DRew achieve large gains in the deep regime.
 Traditional models such as GCN and GIN or GraphCON exhibit plateau or degradation, revealing limited depth scalability.

-\item Finally, on the \echoc{} task (\Cref{fig:ablation1_chem}), the behavior differs.
+\item On the \echoc{} task (\Cref{fig:ablation1_chem}), the behavior differs.
 This task involves precise regression of atomic partial charges, where small errors matter.
 Most models show stable MAE across depths, except for GCN and GIN, which degrade significantly in the deep regime.
-Importantly, models with explicit long-range message-passing capabilities (A-DGN, SWAN, PH-DGN, GPS, and DRew) retain high accuracy even at $>17$ layers.
-This suggests their robustness in fine-grained, long-range molecular prediction tasks. {We do not include \echoe{} in this ablation, as it exhibited very similar behavior to \echoc{}.}
+Importantly, models with explicit long-range message-passing capabilities (A-DGN, SWAN, PH-DGN, and GPS) retain high accuracy even at $>17$ layers.
+This suggests their robustness in fine-grained, long-range molecular prediction tasks.

+\item Finally, on the \echoe{} task (\Cref{fig:ablation1_energy}), performance trends are more model-dependent and exhibit higher variability, while still underlying the benefit of deeper regimes.
+Generally, non-dissipative architectures such as PH-DGN and A-DGN benefit from increased depth.
+The best performance is achieved by the transformer-based model GPS, supporting the intuition that this graph-level task requires globally informed representations.

-\end{itemize} Overall, the observed patterns reveal a clear correlation between the number of message-passing layers and performance: models require many layers to perform well, confirming the long-range nature of these benchmarks.
+\end{itemize} Overall, the observed patterns reveal a clear correlation between the number of message-passing layers and performance: models require many layers to perform well, confirming that these benchmarks require information to propagate over long distances.
 Remarkably, architectures explicitly designed to support many message-passing steps consistently outperform others, further confirming the long-range nature of our proposed benchmarks.